 Belfast facts and figures

-Belfast is the capital of Northern Ireland (NI) with a population of 338,907 and 670,000 in the wider metropolitan area.
-The Belfast City Council area accounts for 18.3 per cent of the population and 31 per cent of all jobs in Northern Ireland.
+Belfast is the capital of Northern Ireland (NI) with a population of 340,220 in the city and over one million people in the Belfast region.
+The Belfast City Council area accounts for 18 per cent of the population and 30 per cent of all jobs in Northern Ireland.

-The city has a young population with 18.5 per cent of people under 15 years old and 41.5 per cent under 30 years old.
+The city has a young population with 43 per cent of people under 30 years old.
 It also has an excellent quality of living, with affordable, high quality housing, easy access to natural assets and a renowned education system.

 Belfast is the driver of the Northern Ireland economy with: